vinusorout/angular/README.md

 })
 export class HelloComponent implements OnChanges {
-// nubmer with ngOnChanges method ngOnChanges(changes: SimpleChanges): void {
+// nubmer with ngOnChanges method
+// USE ngOnChanges METHOD IF YOU NEED TO EXECUTE ANY METHOD OF CHILD COMPONENT WHEN ANY INPUT VALYES CHANGES. ngOnChanges(changes: SimpleChanges): void {
   console.log('change detected');
   for (let propName in changes) {